Free Website Builder for Small Business

 Your free site will have a footer banner showing "Powered by Webnode," a subdomain, 100 MB of storage, and 1 GB of bandwidth.[4]

 You can also invite other people to edit your site.
-It's great for collaboration.
 Remember that you can set up an online store, but you'll need at least a Standard plan to start selling.

-You'll need to upgrade to a plan to turn on search engine indexing.
-You can also connect Google Analytics and Google AdSense after.
+You'll also need to upgrade to a plan to turn on search engine indexing, then connect Google Analytics and Google AdSense after.

 On your free site, you can edit the title, URL, meta description, and meta keywords.
 You can also add custom HTML header and footer codes.